-- worn-down teeth;
+- Worn-down teeth;

-- sensitive teeth;
+- Sensitive teeth;

-- chipped or broken teeth;
+- Chipped or broken teeth;

-- cracked or loose restorations;
+- Cracked or loose restorations;

-- scarring and scalloping of the tongue and cheeks.
+- Scarring and scalloping of the tongue and cheeks

-After a thorough evaluation, which will include a 3D scan of the joints, computerized jaw measurements, and complete examination by Dr. Green or Dr. Spiller, we will create an individualized treatment plan and consult with you about options.
-Oftentimes, we find sleep apnea issues as well and if so, we will discuss this too.
+After a thorough evaluation, which will include a 3D scan of the joints, computerized jaw measurements, and complete examination by Dr. Green, Dr. Spiller or Dr. Van Tassell/about/’ target=’_top’ rel=’noopener’}}}}, we will create an individualized treatment plan and consult with you about options.
+Oftentimes, we find sleep apnea/services/snoring-and-sleep-apnea’}}}} issues as well and if so, we will discuss this too.